noironetworks/cko/README.md

 helm install netop-org-manager cko/netop-org-manager -n netop-manager --create-namespace --version 0.9.0 -f my_values.yaml --wait
 ```

 Argo CD is automatically deployed in the Control Cluster (in the netop-manager namespace) and in the Workload Cluster (in the netop-manager-system namespace).
-By default Argo CD reconciles with the git repository every [180s](https://github.com/argoproj/argo-cd/blob/master/docs/operator-manual/argocd-cm.yaml#L283).
-If faster synchronization is required you can follow the process described [here](https://www.buchatech.com/2022/08/how-to-set-the-application-reconciliation-timeout-in-argo-cd/).
+By default Argo CD starts reconciliation with the git repository every [180s](https://github.com/argoproj/argo-cd/blob/master/docs/operator-manual/argocd-cm.yaml#L283).
+The reconciliation time depends on the number of objects being synchronized and can potentially take longer at times.
+If more frequent synchronization is required you can follow the process described [here](https://www.buchatech.com/2022/08/how-to-set-the-application-reconciliation-timeout-in-argo-cd/) to reduce time interval between the reconciliation start times.

 ### 3.2 Workload Cluster
+CKO handles the integration and management of the CNI in the Workload Clusters as two distinct cases:
+* Brownfield - The Workload Cluster already exists with a fully functioning and supported CNI.
+An import workflow is used to make the CNI in such a cluster visible to the Control Cluster.
+In the Brownfield case CKO further provides the choice of (a) only observing, or (b) fully managing the CNI, and referred to as "Unmanaged" or "Managed" states respectively.
+The import workflow upon successful completion will always result in the "Unmanaged" state.
+The CNI can be moved to a "Managed" state through an explicit action by the user.
+Please refer to the [Brownfield case workflow](#412-brownfield-clusters) section for proceeding further.
+* Greenfield - A new Workload Cluster needs to be installed.
+The network configuration for this planned cluster is initiated from the Control Cluster by creating the relevant ClusterProfile and/or ClusterGroupProfile/ClusterNetworkProfile CRs.
+Please refer to the [Greenfield case workflow](#413-greenfield-clusters) section for proceeding further.

+The rest of this section provides the steps for deploying the CKO components in the Workload Cluster.
+However, prior to any action in the Workload Cluster, the user needs to identify and initiate the appropriate [Brownfield case workflow](#412-brownfield-clusters) or the [Greenfield case workflow](#413-greenfield-clusters) at least once for the Workload Cluster under consideration.

 #### 3.2.1 Create Secret for Github access
 Provide the same Git repository details as those in the Control Cluster.